mlevit/aws-auto-cleanup/app/README.md

 # AWS Auto Cleanup App

-The AWS Auto Cleanup App consists of several serverless AWS resource that all work together to find, and delete AWS resources that may have been abandoned.
-The architecture diagram below illustrates the various services and their relationships with one another.
+The AWS Auto Cleanup App consists of several serverless AWS resources that all work together to find and delete AWS resources that may have been abandoned.
+The architecture diagram below illustrates the various services and their relationships.

-In its simplest form, the AWS Auto Cleanup App is a serverless AWS Lambda Function that is triggered by a CloudWatch Event Rule every 3 days.
-The Lambda Function then queries the AWS API to find all resources that are either not allowlisted or have exceeded their time-to-live timeframe before deleting them.
+In its simplest form, the AWS Auto Cleanup App is a serverless AWS Lambda Function triggered by a CloudWatch Event Rule every three days.
+The Lambda Function then queries the AWS API to find all resources that are either not allowlisted or have exceeded their time-to-live time frame before deleting them.

-The tool can be run independently of the API and WEB modules.
+AWS Auto Cleanup App can run independently of the API and WEB modules.

 ## Table of contents